minzique/minzique/README.md

 ## Minzique ✨

 I take things apart and sometimes put them back together.
 Interested in reverse-engineering and application security.
+I also write code when I absolutely have to.

-Most of my work is currently not public, you will find the few projects that I _have_ published here
+Most of my work isn’t public, but you’ll find a few projects here.

 <!--
 **minzique/minzique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.